"Must Have" Legal Documents

 Whether your estate is large, small, or somewhere in between, you have the same basic need: someone to make sure your wishes are carried out and/or to make decisions for you if you become unable to do so.
 Ideally, as aging parents, we want to be able to choose whom we want to act on our behalf and we want our wishes carried out.
 Ideally, as children of aging parents, we don't want to be left to guess what Mom or Dad may have wanted and we don't want to find ourselves in the position of having to handle their affairs with no recognized authority to do so.
 Two documents that are priceless in that regard are a financial power of attorney and a healthcare power of attorney (now known more universally as an advance medical directive).

 A Will is a legal document that controls the distribution of a decedent’s property according to that person’s wishes.
 It enables a decedent to appoint a Personal Representative or Executor to handle property and affairs from the time of death, until the estate is settled.
 Property distributed under the terms of the Will becomes the probate estate.
-Without a valid will, the probate estate will be distributed according to the laws of intestate succession, which may not be what you want.
+Without a valid Will, the probate estate will be distributed according to the laws of intestate succession, which may not be what you want.

 A Living Trust ( sometimes called a "Revocable Living trust") is amendable and revocable during the lifetime of the person who creates the trust (" the Grantor").
 This results in the trust not having a separate existence for tax purposes, since it can be revoked or amended.
 Following the death of the Grantor, the trust becomes irrevocable, and the Trustee is directed to distribute the trust assets according to the terms of the trust, much like a Will, but without the need to be appointed by the court as would be the case in probate.
 A Living Trust is often misunderstood by the public.
 Although Living Trusts can avoid a probate, they are not designed to save taxes or to protect assets.
 Trusts created with those objectives in mind are categorized as "irrevocable" trusts.

-Special Needs Trusts
+Special Needs Estate Planning